dawydiuk/SharedDriveFilesCommentsOrSuggestions/README.md

   </li>

-  <li> Edit emailExample.gs and set the to, replyTo, and subject variables for the resulting email and edit the variable q to.
+  <li> Edit emailExample.gs and set the q variable to specify what shared drives this script should parse.
     <br />See <a href=https://developers.google.com/drive/api/v3/search-shareddrives?authuser=2>Search for shared drives</a> documentation for syntax<br /><br />

 ```